simonalois/dsm/README.md

 # supplemental material to the manuscript:
-## A framework for predictive mapping of forest soil properties in mountain areas
+## A framework for the predictive mapping of forest soil properties in mountain areas
 <br>
 authors:
 Alois Simon<sup>1,2,*</sup>, Clemens Geitner<sup>3</sup>, Klaus Katzensteiner<sup>1</sup>

 1 Institute of Forest Ecology, Department of Forest and Soil Sciences, University of Natural Resources and Life Sciences Vienna, Vienna, Austria
-2 Department of Forest Planning, Forest Administration Tyrol, Office of the Tyrolean government, Innsbruck, Austria
+2 Department of Forest Planning, Tyrol Forest Administration, Office of the Tyrolean Government, Innsbruck, Austria
 3 Institute of Geography, University of Innsbruck, Austria

 *corresponding author